grafana/metrictank/docs/http-api.md

 ## graphite query api

 This is the early beginning of a graphite-web/graphite-api replacement.
 It only returns JSON output This section of the api is **very early stages**.
-Your best bet is to use graphite-api + graphite-raintank in front of metrictank, for now.
+Your best bet is to use graphite-api + graphite-metrictank in front of metrictank, for now.

 ```
 GET /render